Why zeolite for horses Protection against toxic contamination in animal feed

 4. Heavy metals

-Origin: Environmental pollution, contaminated water, contaminated soil.
+Origin: Environmental pollution, contaminated water, polluted soils.

 Examples: lead, mercury, cadmium, arsenic.

-Effects: kidney damage, neurological problems, poisoning, reduced performance.
+Effects: Kidney damage, neurological problems, poisoning, reduced performance.

-5. Nitrates and nitrites
+5. Nitrates and Nitrites

-Origin: Over-fertilization of pastures, contaminated groundwater.
+Origin: Over-fertilization of pastureland, contaminated groundwater.

 Effects: Impairment of oxygen transport in the blood, nitrite poisoning (methemoglobinemia), digestive disorders.